iluxonchik/iluxonchik.github.com/_posts/2016-08-22-why-you-should-learn-python.md

 **EDIT**:

-* Thanks to [David Oster](https://disqus.com/by/david_oster/) and [Keyaku](https://twitter.com/Keyaku) for pointing out some typos
+* Thanks to [David Oster](https://disqus.com/by/david_oster/), [Keyaku](https://twitter.com/Keyaku) and [Chris](https://disqus.com/by/disqus_CGYriX8NW3/) for pointing out some typos.
 * As per [jyf1987's suggestion](https://twitter.com/jyf1987/status/767906122200080384),
  here is a `namescount.py` version using `collections.defaultdict`: [namescount.py using defaultdict](https://gist.github.com/iluxonchik/348838b3547abf09587d5b4bcbb56f26).
- I'm keeping the original one in the post, because the goal was to be more explicit, so that people new to Python would have less trouble understanding it
+ I'm keeping the original one in the post, because the goal was to be more explicit, so that people new to Python would have less trouble understanding it.